WalkingDisaster/acr-aci/2.interim-setup/README.md

 # To Do

+1. Add runbooks to the automation account
-Populate parameters file under "3.services"
+1. Populate parameters file under "3.services"